matejsvajger/laravel-distillery/README.md

 Normally you wouldn't want to pass the category id in paramaters since it's already defined with a seo slug.

-You can pass aditional filters not defined in URI as an array.
-If you have a Category filter that accepts an id attach it in your controller:
+You can add aditional filters not defined in URI or overwrite those by passing an array into distill function. _i.e.:_ If you have a Category filter that accepts an id, attach it in your controller:

 ```php
 public function list(Request $request, Category $category)